 - Always check if the library has a digital version of a document before scanning it.
 Versions of documents that are created digitally and available in the library tend to be more accessible than scans of physical documents.

 Remediating PDFs (making them accessible) is a complex and time-consuming process that includes running and correcting OCR, tagging, and adding metadata.
-That’s why we recommend finding documents that are already accessible, such as HTML pages, e-books, or Word docs with added header styles.
+That’s why we recommend finding documents that are already accessible, such as HTML pages, ebooks, or Word docs with added header styles.
 If you have a student who needs fully-accessible PDFs for an accommodation, or would like help remediating PDFs for a fully-online course, contact ITG.

-If you're curious about the full remediation process, this Adobe Acrobat Pro guide shows you how to run a process that tries to automatically make a PDF accessible (like any other automated tool it's imperfect).
+If you're curious about the full remediation process, this Adobe Acrobat Pro guide shows you how to run a process that tries to automatically make a PDF accessible (as an automated tool, it's imperfect).
 It also covers how to run a full accessibility check on your PDF.

 What am I Responsible For Regarding PDFs?